 The court seems to confuse “Covered Property,” a defined term, with the undefined term “property” that is in the insuring agreement for business income coverage.
 Using ISO forms as the model, the coverage form for direct damage to Covered Property (e.g., ISO CP 00 10) is a separate insurance contract from the business income coverage form (e.g., ISO CP 00 30).
 The business income form only requires direct damage by a covered peril to “property,” not necessarily “Covered Property.”

-To illustrate, I’ve been involved in two golf course claims (this article requires a login).
+To illustrate, I’ve been involved in two golf course claims.
 In one, the golf course was shut down for several months due to windstorm damage to huge trees all over the golf course.
 Trees are “property” and damage to them by the covered peril of windstorm was sufficient to trigger business income coverage.
 It did not matter that trees were listed as Property Not Covered with a limited Coverage Extension for a handful of perils, none of which included windstorm.
 The policy provisions in the CP 00 10 Building and Personal Property Coverage Form had no bearing on the coverage provided by the CP 00 30 Business Income With Extra Expense form.

 In the other claim, the golf course was shut down due to damage to the greens caused by high temperatures and dryness.
 The insurer cited exclusions for this in the policy, but the exclusions cited only applied to direct damage to personal property, not nonexcluded damage to real property under the business income form.
 Even though the green were not Covered Property under the property form, that language had no bearing on the business income form which contained its own insuring agreement.